Hang gliding 1975 part 2

 Because your angle of bank in a coordinated turn is limited by the positive (nose-up) pitch rate you can achieve, and the seated flying position conferred very little pitch range, we could only fly shallow turns without the turn degenerating into an inefficient spiral descent.
 The prone flying position enables the pilot to ‘push out’ and thereby coordinate a steeper banked and tighter turn.
 That was important for flying in thermals, which we began to do (unwittingly at first) in the long dry summer of 1976 in southern England.

 As far as I know, Hiway Hang Gliders of Brighton in Sussex were the first in Britain to manufacture prone harnesses.
 The glider in the preceding photo by Dave L is a Hiway standard Rogallo.
-(See my threads page Hiway of Sussex, England, and Abergavenny, Wales.)
+(See the related topics menu Hiway of Sussex, England, and Abergavenny, Wales.)

 Donnita Holland was the first female to pilot a hang glider, one of the first humans to foot-launch a hang glider, and one of the pioneers who showed the rest of the world how to follow their dreams.
 She worked as a secretary at Hewlett Packard, where she met Dave Kilbourne, who was one of the first to fly a Rogallo hang glider, initially launching on water skis while towed behind a power boat.
 (1)

 Many of the very early Rogallos were strut braced (with bamboo poles) but even before the advent of top rigging, cable bracing became the norm.
-Nonetheless, following Donnita’s lead, Seagull Aircraft made a strut-braced version of their 10 Meter, designed by Tom Peghiny and Bob Keeler, the following year.
+Nonetheless, following Donnita’s lead, Seagull Aircraft’s 10 Meter, designed by Tom Peghiny and Bob Keeler, the following year was initially strut-braced.
 (3, 4)

 Donnita’s aeronautical engineering talents were well in advance of most others at the time, yet she was content to let her partner Dave Kilbourne receive the lion’s share of the publicity, mainly for his daring flying achievements.
 I guess the media understood heights and distances better than they understood the technology.